BekMart/21-practice/README.md

     - When clicked they appear on the screen as a modal.
     - Each of the points is clear and concise so that the user can easily find and understand the rules to apply them to the game.
 - I want to easily navigate around the page and play the game
-    - The webpage layout is simple and intuitive to use due to it only containing the absolutely necessary features and having a simple symmetrical layout.
+    - The webpage layout is simple and intuitive to use due to it only containing the necessary features and having a simple symmetrical layout.
     - The buttons are all labeled clearly, and the game rules explain how and when to use them in simple terms.
-When buttons are deactivated they are temporarily removed from the screen.
+When buttons are deactivated, they are temporarily removed from the screen.
 - I want to be able to compete against the computer and know what my score is
     - The user's current score is always displayed on the screen to help them decide whether or not they want to get another card or stay with their hand.
     - The opponent score is revealed once the round is over, so the user can see what their opponent had when they discover the results.